 Clapper says it wasn't him.

-And finally now this entire Obamagate scandal is now beginning to crumble before their eyes, which means that anybody that dares tell the truth is that you're a big target.
+And finally, now this entire ObamaGate scandal is now beginning to crumble before their eyes, which means that anybody that dares tell the truth is that you're a big target.

-You know, what impact this is going to have uh for the 2020 race, it's probably too early to tell.
+You know, what impact this is going to have for the 2020 race, it's probably too early to tell.

-Um and who knew what and when did they know it?
+And who knew what and when did they know it?

-It's pretty simple equation, not that difficult, not that hard.
+Not that difficult, not that hard.

-The president today, rightly demanding where are the original 302s?
+The president today rightly demanding, where are the original 302s?

 No.

-This is the meeting, January 24th, where Comey's bragging.
+This is the meeting January 24th where Comey's bragging, I sent them in.

 Is it to get an admission?